justinchuah2001/testing_strategies/A2 Test Strategy.md

 ***Description:***

+Test suite 2 is created to test what the organizer of the event can do, such as move event to other attendees, update event details, etc.

 ***Testing method:***

+For this test suite,

 ***Tester:***

 Jun Jie Chua, Guoyueyang Huang, Li Pin Loo

 ***Rationale:***

 ## Test Suite 3: Creation of Attendees